entando/entando-pipelines/doc/about-epic-branches.md

 # BRIEF

-Epic branches are long running topic branches that work like main branches but for a topic that can't be exausted in a single topic branch/PR.
+Epic branches are long running feature branches that work like main branches but for a topic that can't be exausted in a single topic branch/PR.
 Since they work in the same way, developers also operate on it with the usual workflow but by using the epic branch as base branch, instead of the main one.

 # THE SHAPE OR AN EPIC BRANCH